 LED TVs, 3D TVs, smartphones and tablet PCs are the major themes for the large and small and medium-sized panels.
 There will be more and more similar products on the market.
 In 2011, we lost share in large panel drivers, because one of our major customers continued to diversify their driver IC supply base.
 However, we are confident that our competitiveness in this segment remains strong and we will continue to drive toward winning more market share in this account and others.
 In 2011, we did gain share in the large panel sector in China where there are relatively new panel makers emerging in the market place with aggressive capacity expansion plans.
 Besides, we also benefited from our gains in small and medium size panels, especially in the smartphone.
 We were also able to grow our small and medium-sized driver businesses and significantly expand our market share there.
 The market for smaller size panel manufacturing is a lot more fragmented with a much larger number of customers participating in the market space.
 The fact that we were able to achieve outstanding performance in this area in 2011 was a strong indication of our continued competitiveness in the driver IC industry.
 We are currently in a strong position in the smart phone sector with leading technologies, competitive products and good customer line-up.
 The growth momentum is expected to continue in 2012 with strong demand coming from both Chinese and international brand customers.
-However, continued strong growth momentum in smart phone market share.
+However, continued strong growth momentum in smart phone market has attracted more competitors to enter in this segment.
+Increased competition in smart phone segment may result in pricing pressure and loss of market share.